Applicant

 Size: dimensions of the piece (flat and final size)

-Stock: weight, finish, grade name, and color of the paper
+Stock: weight, finish, grade name, and colour of the paper

-Inks: number and types of inks and varnishes (four-color process, PMS colors)
+Inks: number and types of inks and varnishes (four-colour process, PMS colours)

-Bleed: an 1/8th inch extension to the edge of a page
+Bleed: a 1/8th inch extension to the edge of a page

 Proofs: review of PDF and hard-copy versions